TonyMindKAA/TestRepo/README.md

 TestRepo
 ========
-If you want ot know how to work with git you need to reed more books and watch more tutorials of git.
+If you want ot know how to work with git you need to read more books and watch more tutorials of git.